Lyon Presqu'ile

 Museums on the Presqu'ile of Lyon

 The Musée des Beaux Arts is one of the biggest Art Museums in Europe.
-It is located in a 17th century building on one of Lyon's nicest squares - The Place Terreaux.
+It is located in a 17th century building on one of Lyon's nicest squares, The Place Terreaux.
 Its permanent collections include a fabulous Egyptian section, some great ceramics and furniture and paintings including those by Claude Monet, Francis Bacon, Paul Gauguin and Pablo Picasso amongst many others.

 The Musée de l'Imprimerie is housed in a fine Renaissance building and has exhibitions outlining the history of books and graphic techniques.